AdityaKaleeswarGK/doc_scrapper/README.md

-# doc_scrapper
+# docs_scrapper

-a tool for coding agents to get structured information about dcumentation about api and libraries predominantly
+A tool for coding agents to get structured information about documentation about API and libraries predominantly